Johnston & Murphy: History

 In 1895, Murphy sold his interest in the company to Herbert P. Gleason, a former top salesman of the company.
 Gleason knew the value of a recognized brand name and decided to keep the Johnston & Murphy name as well as establish a national sales and marketing force.
 James Johnston died in 1903.
 In the 1920s, Gleason's son, George Gleason, coined the company's first slogan, "The best shoes anybody can buy."
 He also developed a series of "handsome lifestyle" advertisements and ran campaigns in high-profile magazines such as Vanity Fair and The Saturday Evening Post.
 Ads featured the Country Club Series, a line of golf shoes, which became one of Johnston & Murphy's most popular.

 Genesco (then General Shoe Corporation) purchased Johnston & Murphy in 1951.
-Genesco closed Johnston & Murphy's Newark, New Jersey location and moved the operations to Genesco's headquarters city of Nashville, Tennessee.
+Genesco closed Johnston & Murphy's Newark, New Jersey, location and moved the operations to Genesco's headquarters city of Nashville, Tennessee.

 In 1971, Johnston & Murphy opened its first retail shop in Schaumburg, Illinois.
 Johnston & Murphy then expanded its retail operations in specialty shops and department stores nationwide and in 1983, the company opened the first Johnston & Murphy Factory Store in Clearwater, Florida.
 In the '80s, Johnston & Murphy also launched its direct mail catalog featuring men's footwear.
 In 1996, Johnston & Murphy started opening stores in busy airports, train stations and on prominent streets to better reach professional men on the go.

-In 2017, Johnston & Murphy stopped making shoes in the U.S.A.
+In 2017, Johnston & Murphy stopped making shoes in the US.